 Pruksa is among the rare Thai real estate firms with a global presence too.
 They developed properties in the Maldives and India, seeming intent on expanding internationally.

 Like other low-end developers, Pruksa made the bad mistake of diversifying into the high-end sector recently.
 Their brand name proved mostly unsuitable for costly projects and Pruksa’s stock price fell over the past few years.

 Businesses often can’t seem to understand what they’re best at and stick with it.
 Developers that are sharply focused on a profitable niche usually enjoy greater success.

 Entry-Level Brands: Fuse, plum condo

 Are Other Thailand Property Developers Good?

-There are probably a dozen other good real estate developers in Thailand that were not included on this list.
+There are probably a dozen good real estate developers in Thailand that weren’t included on this list.
 I have nothing against them: they simply didn’t make our top ten.

 You should be even more careful about developers that only have a few finished projects.
 Or worse yet, none at all.

 Check Facebook and Google reviews of a developer’s completed condo projects before you buy.
 See what the residents think.
 Visit one of their buildings to see the community vibrancy… or lack thereof.

 To summarize: choosing a developer is one of the most crucial parts of buying property in Thailand.
 It can make the difference between buying a quality home on schedule or buying a complete mess years later than expected.